 DOEE is the leading authority on energy and environmental issues affecting the District of Columbia.
 Using a combination of regulations, outreach, education, and incentives, our agency administers programs and services to fulfill our mission.
 We work collaboratively with other government agencies, residents, businesses, and institutions to promote environmentally responsible behavior that will lead to a more sustainable urban environment.

-- Be able to commit to a 10-month fellowship period
+- Be able to commit to a fellowship period not to exceed September 30th

-- Fellows are required to complete a 3 day orientation (1 day with DCHR; 2 days with DOEE)
+- Complete a 2-day orientation (1 day with DCHR; 1 day with DOEE)

-- Attend/ Participate in training and professional development opportunities
+- Attend training, networking and professional and development opportunities

 - Participate in volunteer opportunities and support DOEE flagship events

 - Work with the cohort on a collaborative project which will result in a final presentation

 - Attend DOEE technical educational classroom sessions and Leadership Speakers Series

 Inquiries may be sent to the Program Coordinator, Laura Miller, at [email protected].
 Applications for Green Fellows open in the Fall.
 Green Fellows will officially start their Fellowship in early January 2024.
 Join us on twitter and facebook for updates.

 Green Fellows Experiential Learning and Team Building Field Trips